Office of Basic Needs

 Cal Fresh

-- Provides monthly food benefits to individuals and families with low-income and provides economic benefits to communities.
-CalFresh is the largest food program in California and provides an essential hunger safety net.
+• The largest food program in California and provides an essential hunger safety net.

 Pop Up Pantry

-- Pop-up Pantries occur throughout the semester and provide access to kitchen staples and dry goods.
-Food is donated by the Food Bank of Monterey County.
+• Pop-up Pantries occur throughout the semester and provide access to free produce, kitchen staples, and dry goods.

-Fresh Produce Truck
+Produce Truck "La Trokita"

-- Fresh produce distribution occurs throughout the semester and provide access to fruits and vegetables.
-Produce is donated by the Food Bank of Monterey County.
+• Free fresh produce distribution occurs throughout the semester and provides access to fruits and vegetables.

 Healthcare Coverage